lzhahn/particlePlayground/README.md

 - **TypeScript** - Type-safe JavaScript
 - **Vite** - Fast build tool and dev server
 - **esbuild** - Ultra-fast JavaScript bundler (used by Vite)

+## Development Notes

+### Pre-commit Hook (Husky)

+This project uses [Husky](https://typicode.github.io/husky/) to manage Git hooks.
+A pre-commit hook automatically runs `npm run build` before each commit to ensure:
+- All TypeScript code compiles without errors
+- The build process completes successfully
+- No broken code is committed to the repository

+The hook is automatically installed when you run `npm install` (via the `prepare` script).
+If the build fails, the commit will be aborted.

+Hook configuration is located in `.husky/pre-commit` and is tracked in the repository, ensuring all team members use the same hooks.